madelyneh/LIRI-Node-App/README.md

 <a name="technologies"></a>
 ## Technologies

- - Ajax
- - JavaScript
+ - Axios
- - Node.js
+ - JavaScript w/ Node.js